 Common problem 1

-adding extra clauses without controlling how they connect to the main clause
+Adding extra clauses without controlling how they connect to the main clause

 Common problem 2

-creating a sentence fragment with a subordinate clause
+Creating a sentence fragment with a subordinate clause

 WeakBecause the new route was cheaper.